vvdleun/adlib-rol-stepsequencer-java/README.md

 ## USAGE

-After building and packaging, you should be able run the packaged project:
+(Examples are shown for the Windows operating system).

-*Windows:*
+After building and packaging, you can convert a song text file to a Ad Lib ROL file by specifying the input and output paths:

 ```
 java -jar target\adlib-rol-stepsequencer-java-0.0.1-SNAPSHOT-jar-with-dependencies.jar sample.mss.txt sample.rol